 General

 The documents of the JVET meeting are listed in Annex A of this report.
-The documents can be found at http://phenix.it-sudparis.eu/jvet/http://phenix.it-sudparis.eu/jvet/.
+The documents can be found at http://phenix.int-evry.fr/jvet/.

 Registration timestamps, initial upload timestamps, and final upload timestamps are listed in Annex A of this report.